privly/privly-chrome/privly-applications/development.md

 An application that is creating a new link should display the link in the UI when the posting process is complete, as well as fire the event found in [this specification](https://github.com/privly/privly-organization/wiki/Posting-Application).
 Firing the event will cause browser extensions to close the application and automatically paste the link into a host page.

+Since the application may be served from a location other than the server hosting its data, extensions and mobile apps give the application a parameter specifying the target domain.
+This is all handled by `network_service.js` for you.

-Make sure the html file is named "show.html."
+Make sure the html file is named "new.html."
 All other functionality for this posting application is up to the developer.

 ## Reading a Link Discovered on the Web ##

 When viewing an existing application (ie after it has been posted to a host page like a webmail provider) then it could be viewed in several different fashions.
 We are making efforts to abstract away the differences in platforms using the shared JavaScript files, but you should take note of a few unique aspects of the different platforms.

+Make sure the html file is named "show.html."
+All other functionality for this posting application is up to the developer.

 ### Injected Viewing ###